 Disney’s Animal Kingdom

-The surprise of 2019 goes to Animal Kingdom!
-A park that has largely strayed away from Christmas decor broke through this year with a few excellent additions.
+The surprise of the holiday season goes to Animal Kingdom!
+A park that has largely strayed away from Christmas décor broke through in 2019 with a few excellent additions.
 The best of these start near the park entrance in Discovery Island.

 During the day, Discovery Island is alive with the Merry Menagerie.
 These cute, wintery puppet animals are throughout the area interacting with guests.
 It’s a joy to watch people interact with them and the performers are excellent, encompassing the spirit of the animal.
 Merry Menagerie is an outstanding addition and one worth spending 15-30 minutes doing, interacting and watching these puppets and performers at work.
 It’s somewhat simple but so sweet.